cloudcreativity/laravel-json-api/docs/basics/security.md

 });
 ```

-This will apply the `auth` middleware to every JSON API route for the `user-profiles` resource.
+This will apply the `auth` middleware to every `user-profiles` resource route.

 ## Authorizers

 If you need to run different authentication and authorization logic for the different JSON API resource actions,
 then you can define your logic in *authorizer* classes.
-Authorizers are re-usable across multiple different JSON
+Authorizers can either be re-used across multiple
-API resources.
+resource types, or definied for a specific resource type.

+As well as defining your authorization logic in a single class, they also contain a number of helper methods
+to make authentication and authorization easy.

 ### Generating an Authorizer

 @todo

-### Authorizer Helpers
+### Available Helpers

 The authorizer class has a number of helper methods to make authentication and authorization easy.